Crispy Pinwheel Samosa | Easy Samosa Pinwheels

 • Once done, transfer pinwheels on an absorbent paper to remove excess oil.

-• These are so flavourful that you actually don’t need any condiments with them.
+• These are so flavourful that you actually don’t need any condiment with it.

 Note: